mogamoga1024/simple-tap-event.js/README.md

     ]
     ```

-  - `eventUtils`: An object to control the touch event
+  - `eventUtils`: Utility object for controlling the touch event
     ```js
     {
       preventDefault: Function,     // Equivalent to Event.preventDefault()